samwarnick/samwarnick.com/src/content/blog/2025/01/2025-01-03-2025-and-the-year-of-health.md

 ---
 ## TL;DR

 Adding a 3rd child to our family really threw me for a loop.
 I've been feeling stressed and frustrated.
 In 2025, I'm going to focus on my health, in all of its forms.
-Start with waking up earlier to have time to work on things I enjoy without taking time from my family.
+I'm going to start with waking up earlier to have time to work on things I enjoy without taking time from my family.

 ## 2024